NithikYekollu/lecturely-new/README.md

 ![Lecturely Logo](./assets/lecturely_text_logo.png)

-Lecturely is a React Native app to facilitate large live lectures between course staff and students; too fast or too slow; make polls; take attendance; discussion board for TA/prof to answer students questions or for students to communicate.
+Lecturely is a React Native application designed to enhance the interaction between course staff and students during large live lectures.
+The platform allows course facilitators to adjust lecture pacing based on student feedback, create polls, manage attendance, and feature a discussion board.
+This board serves as a space for teaching assistants and professors to address student queries and for peers to communicate amongst themselves.

 Authors:
 - Aldrin Ong